UIM-Community/SDK-Perl-CE/README.md

 - Add full PDS Support for Nimbus::PDS
 - Add Nimbus::Timer API (on top of Timer API)
 - Add a convenient way to register a callback on Nimbus::Session
+- Add new methods to Nimbus::CFG to write keys and sections.